atmoos/Experiments/README.md

 Three solutions are provided here, all of which have interesting properties and tradeoffs.

-### Completely type safe implementation TypeDictionary&lt;T&gt;
+### Completely type safe implementation [TypeDictionary&lt;T&gt;](./TypeDictionary/TypeDictionary.cs)
-This [implementation](./TypeDictionary/TypeDictionary.cs) prompted me to publish this as a experiment.
+This implementation prompted me to publish this as a experiment.
 The trick is to transform the need to somehow get hold of a type key to the standard use case of dictionaries where an instance of a type is required as key.
 The most significant caveat is that we jeopardize C#'s memory management and have to do it ourselves.
 It's so bad that instances of [TypeDictionary](./TypeDictionary/TypeDictionary.cs) will **never be garbage collected** if Dispose is not called.

 **Advantages**:
 - Completely type-safe, no up- or down-casts.
 - Comparatively simple implementation.
-- likely to be efficient.
-(ToDo: Proof!).
+- Benchmarks show that is most efficient of the three.
 - An interesting example on how to leverage C#'s powerful type system and implementation of generics.

 **Caveats**: